-Faculty will document weekly scores on a Final Clinical Performance Review Document which is reviewed with the student at Mid-clinical and at the Final Clinical Evaluation and filed in the student's permanent record as a reflection of the course grade.
+Faculty will document weekly scores on a Clinical Performance Review document which is reviewed with the student at Mid-clinical and at the Final Clinical Evaluation and filed in the student's permanent record as a reflection of the course grade.

-Students may maintain their own copy of scores on a blank Final Clinical Performance Review (FCPR) document posted in the electronic classroom.
-These weekly scores are related to levels of proficiency as defined below (these are to define student progress and do NOT relate to end of course requirements):
+Students may maintain their own copy of scores on a blank Clinical Performance Review (CPR) document posted in the electronic classroom.
+These weekly scores are related to levels of proficiency as defined below (based on MSU Northern Nursing):

 - 3 E: Exceeds Expectations requires an average session score of 2.8 3.0.
 Weekly performance displays highly advanced critical thinking and clinical decision making skills expected of the student at the current level. - 2 P: Proficient requires an average session score of $\geq 1.7 1.8$ (depending on the course) 2.79.
-Weekly performance displays safe, competent care based on sound clinical judgment expected of the student at the current level. - 1 D: Displays improvement requires an average session score of 1.5-1.79.
+Weekly performance displays safe, competent care based on sound clinical judgment expected of the student at the current level.

+- 1 D: Displays improvement requires an average session score of 1.5-1.79.
 Weekly performance displays continual growth and improvement in safe, competent care based on clinical judgment expected of the student at the current level. - 0 U: Unsafe results in an average session score \leq 1.49.
 Weekly performance displays unsafe care and poor clinical judgement skills; displays minimal improvement and not reflecting critical thinking or clinical judgment expected of the student at the current level.

-The Final Clinical Performance Review (FCPR) consists of four sections: The top section is where scores from the sessional CPR are transferred and a mid-clinical and final averaged evaluation score is recorded.
+The Clinical Performance Review is utilized as the overall course record and maintained for a minimum of five (5) years in the student paper and electronic record.
+It consists of four sections: The top section is where scores from the weakly clinical documentation and SLO reflection are documented with a mid-clinical and final clinical averaged evaluation score is recorded.
 The second and third sections are for the mid-clinical and final clinical evaluation and faculty notations.
 These sections are also where faculty records clinical and theory attendance, overall performance scores, and mid-clinical / final theory and clinical grades.
 Students and faculty sign off sections two and three.
 The last section, section four, records missed clinical hours and completion of make-up assignments.

-CLINICAL PERFORMANCE REVIEW GUIDELINES:
+CLINICAL PAPERWORK GUIDELINES: